ibrado/jekyll-tweetsert/README.md

   tags:
     #default: "tweet"                  # Tag all tweets automatically with this
     dir: "tag"                         # Location of the generated tag indices
-    layout: "tag_index.html"           #  As above, for tags
+    layout: "tag_index"                #  As above, for tags
     #title:
     #  prefix: "Posts tagged &ldquo;"
     #  suffix: "&rdquo;"

-    #hashtags: true                     # Import #hashtags as site tags
+    hashtags: true                     # Import #hashtags as site tags

     # Hashtags you don't want to import
     ignore: